Average cost per person of delivering population health programs by population health units

 Commentary

-The target for 2023-24 was developed at a WA Health level for all HSPs.
-EMHS’ average cost per person of delivering population health programs is $18, and the result in 2023-24 is favourable against the 2023-24 target of $22, and better when compared to the 2022-23 actual result of $55.
+EMHS’ average cost per person of delivering population health programs is $20 in the current financial year, and the result in 2024-25 is favourable against the 2024-25 target of $24, and better when compared to the 2023-24 target of $22.

 Contributing sites: East Metropolitan Health Service health region